Who are dream chasers?

 Panic attacks and stress in adulthood are not a sign of weakness or your inability to cope.

-It is just something that we have been dealt with in life.
+It is just something that we have to deal with in life.

 Seek help if you feel that life is overwhelming or if some events of your past haunt you.